Any member of the family deserves a festive menu, right?

 - Some products should never be eaten by dogs, even in small amounts.
 Learn how to recognise and avoid them.

-- Generally avoid salt and sugar for your dog
+- Avoid adding any salt and sugar when you’re cooking for your dog

 - 1/2 kg of liver